luisdelaye/Mexstrain/README.md

 ## Microreact
 -----

 If you would like to visualize the above sequences in [Microreact](https://microreact.org/showcase) follow these instructions.
-First, you will need the metadata file created above (sequences.selected.tsv) and two files from Nextstrain (lat_longs.tsv, aligned.fasta).
+First, you will need the metadata file created above (metadata.sampled.tsv) and three files from Nextstrain (lat_longs.tsv, aligned.fasta, tree_raw.nwk).
 Copy the ncov/defaults/lat_longs.tsv file to your working directory and change its name to lat_longs.e1.tsv.
 Open this file with a text editor and at the bottom of it, add the following:

 ```
 region	Africa	4.070194	21.824559